-The Just-in-time concept is the organization of the flow of materials, so that goods, components, or raw materials are delivered in the required quantity, to the right place, and exactly at the appointed time for the production, assembly, or sale.
+The Just-in-time concept is the organization of the flow so that goods are delivered in the required quantity, to the right place, and exactly at the appointed time.

 At the same time, companies do not need large reserve stock that “freezes” the company’s money.